intranda/goobi-workflow-plugins-en/import/intranda_import_sisis_sunrise_file.md

 1371 OtherTitle
 ```

-Each line contains a MAB code, followed by the name of the metadata which it should be translated to.
+Each line contains a code, followed by the name of the metadata which it should be translated to.
 Every metadata type in the list must be defined in the ruleset used for the project into which the file is to be imported, and the `CatalogIDDigital` must be defined, as it is used to create the process ID.

 ## Usage